Published 16:57 IST, March 23rd 2020

 Advertisement

-In suburban Atlanta, Fulton County school district has sped up computer purchasing and lent Wi-Fi hotspot devices to some of its 94,000 students.
+In suburban Atlanta, the Fulton County school district has sped up computer purchasing and lent Wi-Fi hotspot devices to some of its 94,000 students.
 Superintendent Mike Looney credits teachers with delivering inventive and rigorous online instruction.

 “It won’t be perfect.
 But we need to get this done,” teachers union president Michael Mulgrew said.

-Jane Paul, an elementary school physical education teacher in Brooklyn, plans to post videos for students to view on ir own schedules.
+Jane Paul, an elementary school physical education teacher in Brooklyn, plans to post videos for students to view on their own schedules.
 She intends to check in with individual students regularly but thinks convening a virtual class would be unworkable for families who might be sharing devices or juggling school time with parents’ work hours.

 (AP Photo/John Minchillo